26 May 2020 – Minister’s decision on CRA5 recreational fishing regulations

 Summary of proposals

-It is proposed to introduce these measures for rock lobster in the CRA 5 Quota Management Area:
+It was proposed to introduce these measures for rock lobster in the CRA 5 Quota Management Area:

 - Telson clipping – recreational fishers are required to clip the last third of the middle part of the tail fan (the "telson") of every legal sized rock lobster that will be kept.
 This marks a lobster as being recreationally caught, and so is not permitted to be bought, bartered, or traded.

 - An accumulation limit – the number of rock lobsters that a recreational fisher can accumulate is limited to 3 daily bag limits (18 lobsters), provided that the catch for any one day does not exceed the current daily limit of 6 rock lobsters per person.

 - Bag and labelling conditions for a single day's catch to support the accumulation limit.

 Download an A4 map of the CRA5 Quota Management Area [PDF, 1.6 MB]